-- Write one or two field statements (depending on what your supervisory committee requires), which constitute the written (comprehensive) portion of the doctoral examination necessary for advancement to Ph.D. candidacy (see "Global Health Field Statement Guidelines" on the SHESC intranet) - Take an ASB 790 Reading and Conference for each field statement - Submit your field statement(s) to your advisor and other committee members for their comments/approval - Have your committee members sign the "Report of Doctoral Comprehensive Examinations" form - Schedule a meeting with your thesis committee sometime between September and February.
-Prepare a presentation with accomplishments during the past year and plan for upcoming year.
+- 1. Your advisor/Ph.D. supervisory committee may recommend/require that you take certain courses in addition to the standard required courses depending on your research specialization.
+Your committee must approve your Plan of Study (iPOS) in order for you to advance to candidacy. - Write one or two field statements (depending on what your supervisory committee requires), which constitute the written (comprehensive) portion of the doctoral examination necessary for advancement to Ph.D. candidacy - Take ASB 790 Reading and Conference for each field statement - Submit your field statement(s) to your advisor and other committee members for their comments/approval - Have your committee members sign the Report of Doctoral Comprehensive Examinations form